-DC motors were the first type of motor widely used and the systems (motors and drive) initial costs tend to be typically less than AC systems for low power units, but with the higher power, the overall maintenance costs increase and would need to be taken into consideration.
+DC motors were the first type of motor widely used and the systems (motors and drive) initial costs tend to be typically less than AC systems for low power units, but with higher power the overall maintenance costs increase and would need to be taken into consideration.
 The DC motors speed can be controlled by varying the supply voltage and are available in a wide range of voltages.
 The two common types of DC motors are brushed motors and brushless motors.
 Brushed motors function by generating magnetic fields whose opposition and attraction keep the central rotor turning.
 On the other hand, in a brushless motor, the positions of the electro-magnetized coils and the stationary magnets are inverted— the coils are situated in the surrounding casing and the magnets are in the rotor.

 Brushed motors will be a better type of system for those who are more interested in taking their electric skateboard off-road or down and around rocky or uneven trails.
 They tend to work much better under “severe” conditions.
 These types of motors are much cheaper to build, rebuild and maintain.
 However, the brushes in the motor are going to require periodic maintenance.
-When your electric skateboard begins to get to those high speeds, the brush friction acceleration will begin to reduce the amount of torque.
+When your electric skateboard begins to get to those high speeds, the brush friction accelerates will begin to reduce the amount of torque.
 This is eventually going to lead to your brushes wearing out and in need of mending.
 On the contrary, brushless motors require no maintenance of brushes and top speeds can be reached with full torque.
 Of course brushless motors are much more expensive than brushed motors.
-Also, the electric controller required can be expensive to keep and maintain.
+Also the electric controller required can be expensive to keep and maintain.

 Belt Motor & Hub Motor

 For a belt drive configuration, there are two gears, a smaller gear (pulley) attached to the motor and the larger gear attached to the wheel.
 The belt is attached to the two gears and when the motor spins, so does the wheel.
 For a hub drive, the motor is directly attached to the wheel but there are a number of variations.
 The motor itself could be embedded in the hub of the wheel so that the motor and the wheel spin together.
-Skateboards with belt motors are by far the most popular in the electric skateboard community because you get to choose your wheels and customize your gear ratio.
+Belt motors are by far the most popular electric skateboard community, because you get to choose your wheels and customize your gear ratio.
 Remember if you do opt for a belt motor, you need a motor mount to mount the actual motor to your skateboard and you have to get a pulley system to attach the motor to your wheel.

-The rated power refers to the highest power input allowed to flow through the motor, that is shaft power, also called the capacity, which is the characteristic parameter of the motor.
+The rated power of refers to the highest power input allowed to flow through the motor, that is shaft power, also called the capacity, which is the characteristic parameter of the motor.
 Rated power limits are usually set as a guideline by the manufacturers to protect the motor.
 This the most important indicator to quantify the load ability of the motor and it’s also the parameter that must be provided for motor selection.

 The rated voltage is the voltage at which the motor was designed to operate.
 Each AC motor is designed for optimum performance with a specific line-voltage applied from the electrical system.
 Many motors may have a dual voltage rating indicating it can be used on either of the given voltages with the proper wiring connections.
 For instance, the dual 230/460 rating indicates this motor was designed for use at either 230 or 460 volts.

 “Kv” refers to the constant velocity of a motor (not to be confused with “kV”, the abbreviation for kilovolt).
 It is measured by the number of revolutions per minute (RPM) that a motor turns when 1volt is applied with no load attached to that motor.
-The Kv rating a brushless motor is the ratio of the motor’s unload RPM to the peak voltage on the wires connected to the wires.
+The Kv rating a brushless motor is the ratio of he motor’s unload RPM to the peak voltage on the wires connected to the wires.
 Knowing the Kv ratings of a motor will help you determine how fast that motor will rotate when a given voltage is applied to it.
 A change in voltage will change the rpm and will require changing the propeller to avoid overloading the motor.

 The average Kv range for an electric skateboard is between 180 and 270.
 For motors with 3000 KB rating, those do not work and most of those motors are designed for model airplanes and stuff like that.
 The Kv rating of a motor determines the amount of torque and top speed your motor will have.
 The lower your number of the Kv rating, the more torque you’ll have.
 The higher the number, the more speed you’ll have.

-The size of skateboard motors is indicated by four numbers.
+The size of skateboard motors are indicated by four numbers.
 For instance, a 6355 motor basically means it’s 63mm wide and 55mm tall.
 There are lots of other size numbers that will pop up when you’re looking for electric skateboard motors.
 What those numbers mean is just the width and length of the motor.
 The size of the motor determines how powerful your motor will be.
 Just remember that the bigger those number are, the more torque you will have and more powerful that motor is.